 When Should You Buy Medicare Supplement Insurance?

-The best time to buy Medigap is during your Medigap Open Enrollment Period, the six-month window that starts the month you turn 65 and are enrolled in Part B. During this window, insurers can't deny coverage or charge higher premiums based on health status.
-Missing this window means medical underwriting applies in most states, and a pre-existing condition can result in higher premiums or denial.
+Buy Medigap during your Open Enrollment Period, the six-month window that starts the month you turn 65 and are enrolled in Part B. During this window, insurers can't deny coverage or charge higher premiums based on health status.
+Outside this window, medical underwriting applies in most states.
+A pre-existing condition will result in higher premiums or denial in those states.

 How Much Does Medicare Supplement Insurance Cost?